Skip to content

 The regular expression pattern to use as delimiter.
 This can be provided as a string or blob literal.
 The operator will split the input whenever this pattern is matched.
 When a blob literal is provided (e.g., b"\\x00\\x01"), the binary option defaults to true.

 Treat the input as binary data instead of UTF-8 text.
-When enabled, invalid UTF-8 sequences will not cause warnings.
+When enabled, invalid UTF-8 sequences will not cause warnings, and the resulting data field will be of type blob instead of string.

 When enabled, includes the matched separator pattern in the output events.
 By default, the separator is excluded from the results.